AI-Hypercomputer/JetStream/README.md

 [![PyPi downloads](https://img.shields.io/pypi/dm/google-jetstream?style=flat-square&logo=pypi&logoColor=white)](https://pypi.org/project/google-jetstream/)
 [![Contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](CONTRIBUTING.md)

+> [!WARNING]
+> **Notice of Archival:** In an effort to streamline TPU inference efforts in open source, we have migrated core functionality in Jetstream to the new [tpu-inference](tpu.vllm.ai) repository.
+For this reason, we will be archiving Jetstream on February 1st 2026.
+Please note, archival does not mean deletion!
+Users will still be able to fork and clone Jetstream, we are simply shifting the repository to "read-only".
+To get Jetstream features and so much more, please check out [tpu.vllm.ai](tpu.vllm.ai).

 # JetStream is a throughput and memory optimized engine for LLM inference on XLA devices.

 ## About